goharbor/harbor/tests/testcases/Group9-Content-trust/9-02-DB-user-push-unsigned-images.md

 # Environment:

-* This test requires one Harbor instance is runnning and available.
+* This test requires one Harbor instance is running and available.
 * A Linux host with Docker CLI (Docker client) installed.

 # Test Steps: